wp-plugins/wishpond-social-campaigns/readme.txt

 == Description ==

-> Create great Social Contests, Promotions and Landing Pages from your Wordpress.
+> Create great Sweepstakes, Contests, Promotions and Landing Pages from your Wordpress.
 Host them on your Wordpress site, on your Facebook Page, on Twitter, on Wishpond or anywhere else.

 > Download the [Ads Campaigns](http://wordpress.org/plugins/ads-campaigns/ "Create Google Adwords and Facebook Ads campaigns with one click") and the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") plugins to generate more leads and and get improved conversion rates on your site.